Clobetasol-17-propionate

 This section has been translated automatically.

-Allergic side effects to clobetasol-17-propionate are very rare.
-DKG has tested clobetasol-17-propionate 0.25% in vaseline so far.
+Allergic reactions to clobetasol-17-propionate are very rare.
+The DKG has previously tested clobetasol-17-propionate 0.25 % in Vaseline.
 This form of application is no longer available as a test substance in Germany.
-In this respect, a 1% concentration of clobetasol-17-propionate in vaseline is now recommended (as of 2016).
+In this respect, a 1 % concentration of clobetasol 17-propionate in Vaseline is now recommended (as of 2016).

-Skin atrophy may occur, especially with prolonged, uncontrolled application.
-With prolonged application to large areas, the active ingredient can be absorbed through the skin and become systemically active.
-In order to avoid consequences such as a Cushing's syndrome and disturbances of the hormone balance, the treatment should be narrowly limited in time.
+Prolonged, uncontrolled use in particular can lead to skin atrophy.
+The active ingredient can be absorbed through the skin and have a systemic effect if applied to large areas over a long period of time.
+In order to avoid consequences such as Cushing's syndrome and hormonal imbalances, treatment should be limited in time.

 Contraindication